What is an IT ticketing system?

 1. AI-powered functionalities and chatbots

 AI-powered functionalities have advanced over the years to reduce the need for manpower in IT ticketing systems.
 Chatbots and quick live chat options have replaced the more traditional channels of communication like emails, phone calls, and walk-ins.
 These new technologies have also been developed to be more intuitive to provide unmatched support.
 Chatbots can now fetch data from the knowledge base, suggest articles and ticketing templates, or guide customers through whatever service they came looking for; all of these capabilities help improve the customer experience and increase user adoption.

 In the near future, agility will truly make or break organizations' IT ticketing and their overall ITSM.
 With the pandemic, we learned the important lesson that times are changing and more unpredictable.
 Remote work, believed to be a business continuity plan, has developed into the new normal.
 Therefore, businesses need to come up with more flexible plans, build agility, and be ready to stray from the ITSM status quo.
 Ticketing systems will fall into the same wave, with those that can quickly respond to disruptions and changes being more likely to succeed.

 The horizon has been widening for ITSM and it's not stopping any time soon.
 Organizations are taking ITSM best practices beyond IT and applying them to other business functions, including human resources, finances, and facilities.
-While ITIL 4 has had its time focusing ITSM activities on value creation, it's now time to move the strategy beyond IT.
-More and more organizations will extend ITIL 4 concepts to departments, teams, and functional groups outside IT.
+More and more organizations will extend these industry recommended best practices to departments, teams, and functional groups outside IT.

 4. Advanced ITSM automations